Micha-ohne-el/sugar/sugar/grammars/README.md

   max?: number;       // maximum amount this element can appear; default = 1.
 }
 interface MetaElement extends NormalElement {
-  literal?: boolean;  // whether the value is literal. variable?: boolean; // whether the value is variable. constant?: boolean; // whether the value is constant.
+  literal?: boolean;  // whether the operand is literal. constant?: boolean; // whether the operand is constant. declared?: boolean; // whether the operand is an already declared name.
 }
 ```